What are Sacred celebrations ? When do Sacred celebrations occur? and Why do we celebrate Eight?

-As we move through the seasons of the year and the turning cycle of nature there are key points (sometimes referred to as ‘Stations of the Sun’) that occur, when something is changing or beginning/ending.
-Four of these key points are linked to astronomical occurrences and the other four; that intersperse them, are linked to events in the farming (livestock) year, making eight in total.
+As we move through the seasons of the year and the turning cycle of nature there are key points that occur when something is changing or beginning/ending.
+Four of these key points are linked to astronomical occurrences and are called Solar Festivals.
+The other four intersperse them and are linked to events in the farming (livestock) year.
+These are called Agricultural Festivals or Cross-quarter days.

 Our ancestors starting as hunter-gatherers, moving on to become pastoralists and then farmers were far more in tune with these changes within nature than we are living in our towns and cities and divorced from the real world.
 They lived ‘cheek by jowl’ with the natural world and their lives and survival depended upon their understanding of nature and the turning wheel of the seasons.